rjbarnesca/Col.cltk/resources/feb14.md

 ```
 8. ...and voila!

-NB whenever you want to use the cltk again, you must recreate the virtual environment in the cltk folder before opening the jupyter notebook.
-For convenience, I've put the code for opening cltk [here](/resources/runcltk)
+**NB** *whenever you want to use the CLTK again, you should open it from your terminal after recreating the virtual environment within the same CLTK folder.
+I have put the code for opening CLTK [here](/resources/runcltk)*